magcode/lametric-tools/README.md

 # lametric-tools
- adds some features to lametrix devices.
+... adds some features to LaMetric Time devices.

 # Features